mindtwo/laravel-decorator/README.md

 ### Writing a Decorator

-To write a Decorator simply extend the basic decorator class.
+To write a decorator simply extend the basic decorator class.
 You can access the undelaying eloquent model by the `$this->model` property.
 Whenever you try to access a property on the decorator, it will first look for a function with the camilzed property name.
-If it was defined, it will be called.
-Otherwise it will be forwarded to the underlaying eloquent model.
+If it is defined, it will be called, otherwise it will be forwarded to the underlaying eloquent model.

 ```php
 use mindtwo\LaravelDecorator\Decorator;